vasilakisfil/SimpleAMS/README.md

 }
 ```

 Now let those options be `OPTIONS`.
-These can be feeded to either the `SimpleAMS::Renderer`
+These can be fed to either the `SimpleAMS::Renderer`
 or to the serializer class itself using the `with_options` class method.
 Let's see how:

 ```ruby